electro2226/Floating_solar_plant_design/README.md

 ![Realtime_view](images/Sone_barrage_specs.png)
 *Figure2: Sone_barrage_key_specifications.*

+## Design-methodology

+The floating solar plant design was developed based on site-specific hydrological data, seasonal water level variations, platform stability requirements, and optimal energy yield considerations.
+The methodology involved selecting suitable PV modules and inverters, and evaluating multiple variants based on their design layouts and orientations.

-The design for the plant layout and the shadow analysis is done using the 3D modelling software "Sketchup".
-The performance analysis for its electric and economical feasibility is done using Pvsyst 8.0.15.
+For our project, the design for the different plant layouts and the shadow analysis is done using the 3D modelling software "Sketchup" and the performance analysis for its electric and performance feasibility is done using Pvsyst 8.0.15.

-The meteorological data for the analysis is taken from the Meteonorm 8.2 in the PVsyst.
+The PVsyst software uses the meteorological data provided by meteonorm 8.2 for the site specific analysis.